cornpop99/learninSP/README.md

-# learninSP
+# Messing around with Spring
-Testing the Spring Framework
+Testing the Spring Framework<br />
+Just some kid trying some stuff out for fun